JaminMartin/pyet-mc/README.md

 #============================#
 ```
 ## Fitting experimental data to energy transfer models
-Fitting of exerpimental lifetime transients to determine energy transfer parameters is the primary purpose of this library and so will utilise all the previous components covered.
+Fitting experimental lifetime transients to determine energy transfer parameters is the primary purpose of this library and so will utilise all the previous components covered.

-Recalling our two quadrapole-quadrapole datasets previously for 2.5% and 5% doping, respectively, If you do not have these generated interaction components, please refer to [modelling energy transfer processes](#modelling-energy-transfer-processes).
+Recalling our two quadrupole-quadrupole datasets previously for 2.5% and 5% doping, respectively, If you do not have these generated interaction components, please refer to [modelling energy transfer processes](#modelling-energy-transfer-processes).
 We can use them to generate some artificial data given some additional parameters.
 For this particular model, we must provide it with four additional parameters: an amplitude, cross-relaxation rate ($C_{cr}$), a radiative decay rate and horizontal offset.

 ```python